The most-googled cocktail in summer is the original. Here are eleven ways to keep drinking it through autumn, winter, and spring.

 Campari Spritz

 Aperol’s older, more bitter, more assertive cousin.
-Why you are pouring this tonight Aperol’s older, more bitter, more assertive cousin.
-Swap Aperol for Campari and the spritz moves…
+Why you are pouring this tonight The Campari Spritz is the Aperol Spritz's older, more bitter cousin.
+The drink the Italians…

 Read the recipe →